reid23/yet-another-pompfen-store/README.md

 >
 > I am uploading this work for free use (in all senses) because I want to see Jugger continue to grow and the equipment to improve.
 Please carry that spirit forward.

+## TLDR

+- See [order.md](docs/order.md) for information on ordering and poke around the configuration options & prices at [reid.xz.ax/yaps](reid.xz.ax/yaps) (looks better on a computer than on mobile).
+- See [code.md](docs/code.md) for information on this codebase and how to work with it.
+- See [build-your-own.md](docs/build-your-own.md) for how to build these yourself!

 ## Features

 Really this section should be after the motivation/project goals bit, but I know everyone just wants to read the cool feature list first.
 So here it is: